KI7MT/wspr-analytics/README.md

 ## Abstract Implementation

-This peoject will focus on `Scaling Up`, not so much `Scaling Out`, using comodity based hardware.
+This project will focus on `Scaling Up`, not so much `Scaling Out`, using comodity based hardware.
 [Big Data][] tooling from vendors such as [Amazon AWS EBR][], [Microsoft Cloud Analytics][], [Google Smart Analytics][] provide a litany of options for processing [Big Data][].
 However, for most of us, the return on invenst just isn't there.

-The same [Open Source Tools][] used in the pay-to-play areana can be employed on a much smaller scale (home server, work station, laptop, VMWare / VirtualBox Nodes, or SBC's like the Raspbery Pi) and used to process datasets in a much more effecient manner than mere parsing of CSV files.
+The same [Open Source Tools][] used in the pay-to-play arena can be employed on a much smaller scale (home server, workstation, laptop, VMWare / VirtualBox Nodes, or SBC's like the Raspbery Pi) and used to process datasets in a much more effecient manner than mere parsing of CSV files.
 The trade off is a bit more processing time compared to the thousands of dollars one could spend spining up compute clusters with cloud based providers.
+Either way, we're talking orders of magnitude faster than simple CSV parsing.

 Commodity based hardware, for the most part, will be the focus of this project.
 That is not to say, [AWS], [Azure], [GCP] examples won't be provided in time, they just won't be the main focus initially.